netfirms/jo-transport-web/README.md

 2. Go to your repository's Settings > Pages
 3. Under "Source", select "GitHub Actions"
 4. Your site will automatically deploy when you push changes to the main branch

+### Firebase Google Analytics

+The following files have been added to enable Firebase Google Analytics:

+1. `js/firebase-init.js` - Initializes Firebase and Google Analytics, and sets up event tracking.
+2. Firebase SDK scripts added to `index.html` and `services.html`.
+3. `FIREBASE_SETUP.md` - A guide that provides detailed instructions for setting up Firebase Google Analytics.

+To use Firebase Analytics:

+1. Follow the instructions in the [Firebase Setup Guide](FIREBASE_SETUP.md)
+2. Update the configuration in `js/firebase-init.js` with your Firebase project details
+3. Deploy your website to start collecting analytics data

 ## Email Service Integration